This is embarrassing, but here it goes. I have a massive man crush on Mat Fraser.

 I’m gonna do today what other people aren’t willing to.
 So I can do tomorrow, what other people can’t.

 This one really resonated with me.
 It can be hard to stay motivated to consistently take small, uncomfortable steps.
-Particularly when many of those steps don’t give you immediate results based feedback.
+Particularly when many of those steps don’t give you immediate results.
 But as Mat says, the consistent daily efforts = long term success.
 It’s the moments when no one is looking that count.

 I’m going to put that last quote at the top of my planning documents to remind myself of this.
 And when I get an urge to procrastinate or cut a corner, I am going to remember Mat and his 2016.